 Megan Taylor (top) and Cecilia Colledge (bottom) at the 1939 European Championships

-Less than a year before food began to be rationed in England, nine thousand Londoners paid three pounds apiece for tickets to see the women's competition.
+Less than a year before food began to be rationed in England, nine thousand Londoners paid three pounds apiece for tickets to see the women's competition, which was on a combined bill with the British Championships for junior men and women.
 Manchester's Megan Taylor decisively beat the two time and reigning European Champion Cecilia Colledge four judges to one in the school figures.
 Cecilia's only first place ordinal came from British judge Ian Home Bowhill.
 Three judges had Daphne Walker third, with the German judge placing Hanne Niernberger third and the Czechoslovakian judge lending his support to Eva Nyklova.

 Megan Taylor, Cecilia Colledge and Daphne Walker